-How is the workout program structured?
+How are the workout programs structured?

-STABILITY EXERCISES are extremely important and often forgotten.
+Stability exercises are extremely important and often forgotten.
 The exercises improve the balance of the body and control of the movements.
-This is comparable to a bicycle gear that is misaligned, the bike will run poorly regardless of the movement of the chain and the amount of force you apply.
+This is comparable to a bicycle gear that is misaligned.
+The bike will run poorly regardless of the movement of the chain and the amount of force you apply.